The Transfagarasan road is one of the most popular destinations in Romania for either drivers or cyclists.

 - avoid as much as possible the peak season July-August and the weekends, when there are many cars.

-- do not camp in the woods near Vidraru Lake, the area is visited by bears.
+- the area is visited by bears so, do not camp in the woods near Vidraru Lake.